alanZhang0813/neural-network-project/frugally-deep-imp/README.md

 ## Workflow <a name="workflow"></a>
 1. The `main.cpp` file creates the `Model`, and calls predict() to predict the class of the image at the specified input image path.
 The input path should refer to an image from the CIFAR-10 Dataset.
 3. In `Model.cpp`, we open the input image path using OpenCV functionality and tranform this image into a Frugally-Deep tensor.
-We then use predict() method from the Frugally-Deep's library (available at [Frugally-Deep GitHub](https://github.com/Dobiasd/frugally-deep)) to predict the class of the input image and the confidence it predicts with.
+We then use predict() method from the Frugally-Deep's library to predict the class of the input image and the confidence it predicts with.
 4. The model outputs its confidence level and the predicted closest match for the selected image class.

 ## Requirements and Installation <a name="requirements-and-installation"></a>